ybadmus/micro-reddit/README.md

 - run `rails db: migrate` to migrate the database
 - run `rails server`
 - run `http://localhost:3000` to view the homepage of the application
+- finnaly you can use `rails console` to inspect the structure of the database and data stored in it.

 ## Prerequisites